Grants for Community-Led Mitigation Projects

 5. The award recipient must keep track of all project expenditures and submit receipts or proof of payment for all items purchased to be eligible for reimbursement.

-6. Pictures of the project activity (before, during and after) must be taken and submitted to OEM.
+6. Pictures of the project activity must be taken and submitted to OEM.

 7. OEM may request a site visit prior to, during, or after the project’s completion.